My Experience

 While I am incredibly lucky to have Mouse in my life, and she certainly still teaches me lessons every day, she very much would like to consider herself retired and enjoying bathing in sunbeams throughout the day, rather than coming out with me to lessons, or on hikes, or heavens forbid, learning something new herself.

-That’s where Fig (Yo-Yo vom Wildhaus) comes in.
+That’s where Fig (Yo-Yo vom Wildhaus CGC CAA DCAT NW1 L1C) comes in.
 Fig is my adolescent German Shepherd, and my first dog from a breeder.
 Fig has quickly made a place for herself in the family and has become my work partner, my hiking buddy, and my introduction to dog sports and more advanced training for myself.
 While she was bred with the sport of IGP in mind, we are exploring a variety of sports and activities, and I’m excited to improve my own training mechanics and experience through life with her.
 As she matures, she’ll be continuing to assist me with day school, board and trains, private sessions and group classes alike as my demo and helper dog.

 Over the past several years, I’ve continued to pursue continuing education to become well-versed in manners training classes and dog behavior.
 I have a particular soft spot for the reactive dogs, knowing that they are typically sweet, wonderful animals who are ill-equipped to handle aspects of the lives they’ve stumbled upon.
 As a parent myself, I’m also deeply committed to facilitating training geared towards families and helping kids and dogs live safely and happily together.
 I love watching a dog develop the skills to live their lives more comfortably and watching their people light up at their (often hard-won) successes.
 Much of this has led me to have a particular interest in puppies as well as reactivity, since I see a great deal of puppy socialization and early training as reactivity prevention.
 Ultimately, with puppies or adult dogs, with a range of manners and foundations to reactivity, fear and aggression, my goal is always for dogs and their people to enhance their relationship, communicate clearly and kindly, and better enjoy their lives together.